How to Sell a House by Owner in Arkansas: Your AR FSBO Guide

 You also have to consider that FSBO listings tend to sell for less than agent-assisted sales.
 An experienced agent who knows the area can make recommendations for targeted upgrades to help you maximize your sale price and get a premium offer.
 This can help to offset or, in some cases, more than make up for the cost of commission — while saving you time and headaches.

 If you choose to go FSBO, you should have a good idea now of what to expect from the process.
-Otherwise, our internal transaction data at HomeLight shows that the top 5% of real estate agents sell homes for as much as 10% more than average, and we’d be happy to introduce you to some of the best agents in your Arkansas market.
+Otherwise, partner with a competent agent.
+Our internal transaction data at HomeLight shows that the top 5% of real estate agents sell homes for as much as 10% more than the average.
+Connect with some of the best agents in your Arkansas market today.

 Header Image Source: (Joshua J. Cotten / Unsplash)